Skip to content

 FCT Reporters February 3, 2025

-This initiative aims to raise awareness among young people on the dangers of drug abuse and equip them with the knowledge to make informed decisions.Speaking at the event at the Government Secondary School, Garki, Head of Non-Communicable Diseases Division, Public Health Department, Dr. Olubunmi Adeyemi, noted the importance of early intervention to prevent increased drug use among young people.
+The initiative seeks to educate students on the dangers of drug abuse and empower them to make informed, healthy choices.
+Speaking at the campaign launch held at Government Secondary School, Garki, the Head of Non-Communicable Diseases Division, Dr. Olubunmi Adeyemi, emphasized the importance of early intervention in preventing substance use among young people.

 About the Author